kedacore/keda-docs/content/docs/2.13/scalers/prometheus.md

 - Prometheus server address should follow the Google's Monitoring API for [Prometheus HTTP API](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#api-prometheus):
   - Example: `https://monitoring.googleapis.com/v1/projects/GOOGLE_PROJECT_ID/location/global/prometheus` - where `GOOGLE_PROJECT_ID` should be replaced by your Google project ID.

-To gain a better understanding of creating a Prometheus trigger for Google Managed Prometheus, refer to [this example](#example-google-managed-prometheus).
+To gain a better understanding of creating a Prometheus trigger for Google Managed Prometheus, refer to [this example]

+**Amazon Managed Service for Prometheus:**

+Amazon Web Services (AWS) offers a [managed service for Prometheus](https://aws.amazon.com/prometheus/) that provides a scalable and secure Prometheus deployment.
+The Prometheus scaler can be used to run Prometheus queries against this managed service.

+- [EKS Pod Identity](https://aws.amazon.com/about-aws/whats-new/2023/11/amazon-eks-pod-identity/) provider can be used in `authenticationRef` - see later in example.
+TriggerAuthentication and Secret are also supported authentication methods.
+- Create Amazon Managed Service for Prometheus [workspace](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-create-workspace.html) in your AWS account
+- Retrieve the Prometheus query endpoint URL from the [AWS managed Prometheus Workspace](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-create-workspace.html).
+This endpoint will be used to send queries.
+- Configure Prometheus scaler to use the workspace endpoint and an authentication method like EKS Pod Identity.

+Using the managed service eliminates the operational burden of running your own Prometheus servers.
+Queries can be executed against a fully managed, auto-scaling Prometheus deployment on AWS.
+Costs scale linearly with usage.

+(#example-google-managed-prometheus).

 ### Examples